Isabelle Hudon Explained

 Isabelle Hudon

 Isabelle Hudon (born 1967) is a Canadian businesswoman and diplomat.
-After a long tenure as President and CEO of the Chamber of Commerce of Metropolitan Montreal, she took the helm of Montreal-based Marketel in the fall of 2008.
-In August 2010, she was appointed President of Sun Life Financial.[1] in Quebec.
-From 2017-2021, she served as Canadian Ambassador to France and Monaco.
+She served as the president and CEO of the Chamber of Commerce of Metropolitan Montreal.
+In 2008, she became the president of the Montreal-based advertising agency, Marketel, and in August 2010, she was appointed president of Sun Life Financial.[1] in Quebec.
+From 2017 to 2021, she served as Canadian Ambassador to France and Monaco.
 She was the first female Canadian Ambassador to France.[2]

-In August 2021, she becomes the first woman to hold the position of President and CEO of the Business Development Bank of Canada[3] .
+In August 2021, she became the first woman to hold the position of president and CEO of the Business Development Bank of Canada.[3]

 She worked in various federal political offices, including in the office of the Minister responsible for the Canadian International Development Agency.
 She then held strategic positions in the private sector at Bell Global Solutions, the Canadian Space Agency (CSA), Bombardier Aerospace and BCE Media.